Policy & Procedures

 Option 1: On-Line (Weekends, Off Hours, or Any Time)

-During weekends and off-hours when the Campus Card Office is closed, or at any time, a cardholder can place the missing campus ID card on “lost” status through this link, and following the instructions in the Check Balances feature.
+During weekends and off-hours when the Campus Card Office is closed, or at any time, a cardholder can place the missing campus ID card on “lost” status, or take it off lost status through this link.

 Option 2: In Person or By Phone (Monday through Friday)

-During normal office hours (Monday through Friday), the cardholder can come to the Campus Card Office in person to place the card on “lost” status, or call 631-7814 and speak directly with a staff member.
+During normal office hours (Monday through Friday), the cardholder can come to the Campus Card Office in person to request their card be placed on “lost” status, or call 631-7814 and speak directly with a staff member.
 A voice mail message requesting that the campus ID card be placed on “lost” status will not be accepted.
 After 48 hours of being placed on “lost” status a card should be replaced in order to comply with university policy.

 3. Student Meal Plan Access